-- All of the land is under common ownership.
+All of the land is under common ownership.More than half of the entire land area is ass

-- 2. More than half of the entire land area is assigned for property tax purposes to one or more of the following use classifications as defined by the Wisconsin Department of Revenue pursuant to s.
+More than half of the entire land area is assigned for property tax purposes to one or more of the following use classifications as defined by the Wisconsin Department of Revenue pursuant to s.
 70.32(2), Wis.
 Stats.:

-- a.
 Agricultural land (class 4)

-- b.
 Agricultural forest (class 5m)

-- c.
 Productive forest (class 6)